Transport in Wales: Current services

 Transport for Wales operate all mainline services wholly within Wales.
 These range from rural lines such as the Welsh Marches Line to the Cardiff commuter lines, and long-distance routes between North and South Wales, via Chester, Wrexham General and Shrewsbury.
 They also operate services from Wales to Manchester, Crewe, Birmingham and Gloucester.
-Services to London are operated by Greater Western Railway (from South Wales) and Avanti West Coast (from North Wales).
+Services to London are operated by Great Western Railway (from South Wales) and Avanti West Coast (from North Wales).
 Great Western Railway also operate services from Cardiff to Portsmouth via Bristol, Bath and Southampton, and CrossCountry operate services from Cardiff to Nottingham.

 The bulk of rail transport in Wales today is concentrated in the south, with Cardiff Central, Cardiff Queen Street, Newport, Swansea and Cardiff Bay being the busiest stations.
 Most passengers travel on east–west routes.
 In 2018–2019, there were 33.5 million rail passenger journeys which either started or ended in Wales, including 24.0 million journeys within Wales.
 Cardiff was the destination for almost 44 per cent of these journeys.
 In the north, the bulk of rail travel is concentrated around Wrexham General and the Llandudno Junction to Chester section.
 The South Wales Main Line is being electrified as far as Cardiff Central.
 Owing to the closure of the line between Swansea and Aberystwyth, and the absence of other north–south routes, it is very problematic to travel from Swansea to Caernarfon by rail.

-There are regional metro bus and rail improvement programmes in South East Wales, South West Wales, and North Wales, with the latter including proposals for an extension of a railway line from Bangor down to meet the Cambrian Coast line.
+There are regional metro bus and rail improvement programmes in South East Wales, South West Wales, and North Wales, with the latter including proposals for an extension of a railway line from Bangor down to meet the Cambrian Coast Line.